-But the small craft brewery was getting too big for guesswork.
+The budding craft brewery was getting too big for guesswork.
 Within two months of Ed joining the Penrose head office, she was production manager and in charge of implementing an inventory system she was familiar with from her previous employers in the wine trade.

 “Epic was already with Xero so we talked to the accountant,” says Ed, “and he confirmed that Unleashed Software was a good solution for us.
 No off-the-shelf programme does exactly what you want it to do, but most of what we wanted was there, and it fitted with Xero.”

-Ed also took time to understand what she wanted from Unleashed Software.
+Ed took time to understand what she wanted from Unleashed Software.
 “I knew that implementing a structured inventory system would open a can of worms, but it was a can that had to be opened.
 It would free Luke up to do what he’s good at.
 I knew naming, for instance, would be a problem so I spent a lot of time thinking about little things first, and how do we handle things like building raw materials and cases of beer.”

-“Unleashed was up in a week and, after some behind-the-scenes work, it was running well in a month.
-Unleashed puts everything into stock on hand and you can see exactly what your costs and income are.
+Unleashed was up in a week and was running well within the month.
+“Unleashed puts everything into stock on hand and you can see exactly what your costs and income are.
 And because we don’t own our brewery, it’s also helped with confirming which stock is ours.
 Once managing batch numbers is nailed, and you don’t have to rebuild one product as another product so you can get the excise duty rebated if an export order suddenly comes in, it will be very good.
 If a product is for export to start with, it’s not a problem.”

 The weather is beyond control but reliable brewery inventory software reduces the seasonal fluctuations and uncertainty that go with Epic’s new recipes and their imaginative, talking-point labels.
 “Labels are a big thing to get right because one batch of beer makes 900 cases and there are two dozen bottles in each case.
 But the higher the alcohol content, the less beer you get from a batch.
 We don’t want to hold too much stock, and we don’t want to run out.”

+Unleashed delivers a journal that comes through with every sale, detailing the cost and income.
+Epic can see how much money they’ve made on a monthly basis, and can plan accordingly.
 “From a cost point of view, Unleashed has definitely helped,” Ed decides.
 “Previously we could see our dollar value in Xero, what our sales were, but we had no way of tracking the actual costs of goods for a particular item until Unleashed was introduced.”